Huntz256/kouri/README.md

 kouri v2.0 is a work-in-progress multi-game AI (also programmed in C++).

 ## Authors
-kouri is a personal project created by two computer science students named Hunter and Minh.
+kouri is a personal project created by Hunter (a computer engineering student) and Minh (a computer science student).

 ## Compatibility
 The project contains some Windows-specific code and thus, isn't meant to be cross-platform (at the moment). kouri is coded using Visual Studio 2015 on Windows.